AndersonBY/python-repomix/README.md

 -   **Simple to Use**: Pack your entire repository with just one command.
 -   **Customizable**: Easily configure what to include or exclude.
 -   **Git-Aware**: Automatically respects your .gitignore files.
--   **Security-Focused**: Built-in security checks to detect and prevent the inclusion of sensitive information.
+-   **Security-Focused**: Built-in security checks to detect and prevent the inclusion of sensitive information (powered by `detect-secrets`).
+-   ⚡ **Performance**: Utilizes multiprocessing or threading for faster analysis on multi-core systems.
+-   ⚙️ **Encoding Aware**: Automatically detects and handles various file encodings (using `chardet`) beyond UTF-8, increasing robustness.

 ## 🚀 3.
 Quick Start